wp-plugins/yournewsapp/readme.txt

 == Description ==

-The Blappsta plugin is the first step to a free native App for iOS (iPhone) and Android.
+The Blappsta plugin is the first step to your native App for iOS (iPhone) and Android.

 = Turn your blog into a free native app =
 **Don’t fall for the typical HTML web apps with poor usability.
 And don't spend money for a native app in iOS (iPhone) and Android.
 Build your individual app using your favorite colors and your own logo in only a few minutes.
 Install our Blappsta plugin for free and design your app the way you want it to look.
 Instantly test it using our Blappsta Preview app from the [Apple App Store](https://itunes.apple.com/us/app/blappsta-preview/id912390326?mt=8) or [Google Play&trade; Store](https://play.google.com/store/apps/details?id=com.blappsta.blappstaappcheck).
 You can test it as long as you want.
 If you like it, go to [http://www.blappsta.com](https://www.blappsta.com) and we will take care of publishing the app to the stores.
 Check out our website for more information about Blappsta and our affordable pricing plans.**